-We ask that you read every day with your child and record it in their reading records.
+We ask that you try to read every day with your child and record it in their reading records.
+This can be their school book or a book of their own choice.
+It might be your child reads a couple pages of a bedtime story.
+This all counts as reading.
 Reading is the base for all learning across the school so make this a priority for your family.

 Talk!
 Talk about your day, talk about what you are doing, describe things with your children.
 Get your children to think of different ways to say a word.
 For example - big- huge, giant, large, enormous etc.